-Double Opposing Z-plasty Technique
+Double Opposing Z-plasty Technique for Labiaplasty

-This is based upon the similar concept which is used to separate the fingers of children born with two fingers fused together, cleft palate, and many other problems.
+This is based upon the similar technique which is used to separate the fingers of children born with two fingers fused together, cleft palate, and many other problems.
 The Z-plasty technique is leaves a “Z” shaped incision which avoids the risks of painful straight line scar band contraction.
-As in eyelid surgery, fine instruments and sutures are used along with gentle plastic surgery technique on the delicate tissue.
+As in eyelid surgery, fine instruments and sutures are used along with gentle plastic cosmetic surgery technique on the delicate tissue.

 Labia tissues are extremely delicate and must be treated with the fine technique, instruments, and sutures that an experienced cosmetic surgeon also uses on other tissues such as eyelids.